 Although an unsecured personal loan could wipe out some or all of your existing debt, you’ll still be responsible for paying off new debt.

-To ensure you break the cycle of debt, it’s wise to stop borrowing money as soon as you’ve consolidated your debt.
+To break the cycle of debt, it’s wise to stop borrowing money as soon as you’ve consolidated your debt.
 Start by cutting up your credit cards and re-evaluating your spending patterns.

 Credit card debt has no predetermined finish line.
 You can be making monthly payments to your card issuers and feel like your repayment is stretching on forever.

 Through debt consolidation, you work with your lender to choose a fixed repayment term.
-Many of the best personal loan companies offer a range of repayment terms that are five years or less.
+Many personal loan companies offer a range of repayment terms that are five years or less.